Scienceworks presents

 The Home Project

-The Home Project, a collaborative social-engagement art initiative centered on humanizing houselessness and fostering a culture of belonging in Southern Oregon.
+In conjunction with the theme of ‘Belonging’ for the 2026 MuralFest, the Heartisan Foundation will present The Home Project, a collaborative social-engagement art initiative centered on humanizing houselessness and fostering a culture of belonging in Southern Oregon.
 Through portrait photography and artist-interpreted storytelling, the project amplifies voices impacted by housing insecurity, migration, and economic inequity.
 This work culminates in public exhibitions that invite community reflection on what it means to be at home — with ourselves and with one another.

 Sept - November